jesse-ai/docs/docs/optimize/README.md

 However, to be able to get full advantage of it, you need to have a basic understanding of how it works; so make sure to read all of this page, carefully.

 ::: warning
-This features doesn't work on Windows.
+This feature doesn't work on Windows.
 There is a issue related to multiprocessing on Windows.
 :::

 ## How does it work?